Hardcode subtitles on video: Tips and Techniques

 Outline color

-Specifies the outline color of the font.
+Specifies the outline color of the subtitle text.

 The outline color refers to the color of the border (contour) that surrounds the subtitle text.